 The following descriptions of the controller apply specifically to software Version 5.0.
-A summary of the controller menu structure is provided in Figures 10 & 11.
-NOTE: This guideline is not intended to be a comprehensive substitute for proper iQ Drive system training (required).
+Menu structure and available options will be different for earlier versions.
+A summary of the full controller menu structure is provided in Figures 10 and 11.
+Some screens or menu items shown are applicable to heat pump systems and will not appear with the air conditioning system.
+NOTE: This guideline is not intended to be a comprehensive substitute for proper iQ Drive® system training (required).